 Outcomes of shareholder resolutions vary widely, depending on the desired impact.
 For examples of the types of outcomes our work has had, please visit our Successes page.

-• Continue to hold the shares from the time of filing a resolution through to the time of the annual general meeting (AGM) of shareholders.
+- Continue to hold the shares from the time of filing a resolution through to the time of the annual general meeting (AGM) of stockholders.

 The deadline by which a shareholder must file a resolution with a company, in order for it to be considered for inclusion in the company’s proxy materials.